luffy-orf/solo-swap-v2/README.md

     bun dev
     ```

-5. Open Application
+5. open application

-    Navigate to http://localhost:3000 in your browser
+    navigate to http://localhost:3000 in your browser